nightBaker/nightBaker.github.io/_posts/2018-5-14-cache-future.md

 ---
-layout post
+layout: post
-title Cache the sfuture with service worker
+title: Cache the sfuture with service worker
 date:       2015-05-14
 summary:    Cache the sfuture with service worker.
 categories: jekyll pixyll